(Judy Garland, Summer Stock)

 Kiiri has sung under the direction of, among others, Timothy Vernon, Steven Devine, János Sándor, Marc Destrubé, and Tania Miller, and has collaborated with musicians such as Frank Chu, Melanie Cancade, Douglas Hensley, Peter Dent, and Patricia Kostek.
 She has performed in concert with various ensembles and concert series, including the Victoria Baroque Players, the Victoria Choral Society, the Victoria Symphony, the Pacific Baroque Festival, and the MADDWEve Hornby Island Recital Series.

-Kiiri comes from a rich musical background: as a youngster she played piano, violin, saxophone, and trombone before choosing to pursue post-secondary training in piano and voice.
+Kiiri comes from a rich musical background: as a youngster she sang in choirs and played piano, violin, saxophone, and trombone before choosing to pursue post-secondary training in piano and voice.
 Kiiri holds a Master’s Degree in Vocal Performance (secondary focus: Musicology) and a Bachelor’s Degree in Music with Distinction (Piano/Voice, with a special interest in collaborative piano and chamber music).
 Her vocal training has taken her to various locations nationally and internationally for workshops and professional development courses, including among others Opera NUOVA, the Vancouver International Song Institute (Theatre of Art Song), CAMMAC Intensive Vocal Workshops (Montreal), the North Sea Vocal Academy (Denmark), VCM's Opera Studio, and the VCM Oratorio Program.
-She has had the honour of studying with several of Canada's leading singers and pedagogues in Victoria and Montreal, including Jan Simons, Cathérine Sévigny, Benjamin Butterfield, and Nancy Argenta.
+Kiiri is honoured to have done extensive vocal work - which has had a profound influence on her as both singer and teacher - with several of Canada's leading singers and pedagogues, most especially: Jan Simons (Montréal), Cathérine Sévigny (Montréal), Benjamin Butterfield (Victoria), and Nancy Argenta (Victoria).

 A life-long lover of languages, Kiiri has performed repertoire in English, French, German, Italian, Spanish, Brazilian Portuguese, Norwegian, Swedish, Danish, Czech, Russian, and Latin.Kiiri is based in beautiful Victoria, B.C., Canada, where she lives with her composer husband and budding musician daughter.